 The Go Boston® Card gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.

-This hop-on, hop-off trolley is the perfect introduction to Boston.
+This hop-on, hop-off Boston trolley is the perfect introduction to Boston.
 It will take you all around the city past all the big landmarks and highlights, and is a convenient way to get to some of the major attractions.

 Some highlights of your trolley tour include the historic North End, Quincy Market, the USS Constitution and the Bunker Hill Monument, the Theater District and Chinatown, the Boston Public Gardens, and more!

-Stop # 1 – Fenway Park Tour
+Stop #2: Fenway Park Tour

 Fenway Park is actually the oldest ballpark in Major League Baseball, so it’s chock full of significant places and people.

 Some highlights include the famed Green Monster wall, the Fisk Pole, Duffy’s Cliff, The Triangle, the Lone Red Seat and more!
 Don’t forget to stop for souvenirs!

 Tours run daily between 9:00 am – 5:30 pm, or 3 hours before game time.
 We recommend leaving at least an hour for this attraction (including time to shop at the team store!)

 Of course, taking in a baseball game is always a fun addition to any seasonal vacation.
 Why not pick up a few tickets while you’re in town?

 Getting In: Fenway Park Tour tickets are included on the Go Boston Card.